Technical Debt Isn’t Really a Metaphor

 Design Debt: Developers, adopt Test-Driven Development (TDD) and refactor in tiny increments as you identify seemingly insignificant trends towards poor design.
 Whenever a task or story requires a new variation in your design, first refactor the appropriate piece of the design into one that follows the Open-Closed Principle for that variation.
 (That’s as concise an intro I can fit into a blog post.
 Explaining this technique requires UML, at least, and I’d probably rather post a vodcast.)

 Quality Debt: Pin down desired behavior immediately with fast, automated tests.
-Adopt TDD and Storytesting (aka ATDD and part of the BDD family) to keep away any new defects.
+Adopt TDD and Behavior Driven Development (BDD) to keep away any new defects.
 Avoid feeding Quality Debt from the other two forms of debt.

 Testing Debt: Stop writing manual test cases, perhaps today.
-As soon as practical, build Storytests using something allowing test-first automation such as the BDD tools listed earlier.
+As soon as practical, build test scenarios using Cucumber (or something similarly flexible and readable by your Product folks).
 It’s also up to the team to find ways to keep all tests running fast.
 Usually, this requires Test-Doubles.

 Related courses and resources: